google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/how_to_make_type_feel_authentic/content.md

 </figure>

-This scenario requires a touch of the human hand, and the good news is that we don’t need to manually manipulate the outlines of our type—we can add a more hand-lettered feel by using alternate glyphs with the power of [stylistic sets](/glossary/stylistic_sets) via [OpenType](/glossary/open_type) controls.
+This scenario requires a touch of the human hand.
+The good news is that we don’t need to manually manipulate the outlines of our type—we can add a hand-lettered feel by using alternate glyphs with the power of [stylistic sets](/glossary/stylistic_sets) via [OpenType](/glossary/open_type) controls.
 (Head over to [“Introducing alternate glyphs”](https://fonts.google.com/knowledge/introducing_type/introducing_alternate_glyphs) for an overview.)

 <figure>